2025 European heatwaves: Greece

-Between 9 and 12 June, night-time minimum temperatures remained mostly over 30 C in Greece.
+Between 9 and 12 June, nighttime minimum temperatures remained mostly over 30 C in Greece.

 Since late June, the country has experienced a number of wildfires which were exacerbated by high temperatures and have caused significant damage.
 On 27 June, a temperature of 43.2 C was recorded in Skala, Messenia.
 According to the National Observatory of Athens, Greece had experienced its second-hottest June on record, beaten only by 2024.
 As a result, the Ministry of Labour and Social Security imposed a mandatory work stoppage from midday to 17:00 affecting outdoor manual labor and food delivery services in parts of the country beginning on 7 July.
 The Acropolis was also ordered closed from 13:00 to 17:00 on 8 July due to extreme heat.

 On 22 July, the Greek Ministry of Labor has implemented protective measures for construction workers and other particularly vulnerable people due to a heat wave.
 In Athens and many other parts of the country, it has been ordered that no outdoor work is permitted between 12 and 5 p.m.

 The Hellenic National Meteorological Service (HNMS) expects the heat to continue throughout the week.

-In the center of Greece, the HNMS expects 43 degrees Celsius.
+In central Greece, the HNMS expected 43 degrees Celsius.